 These Parmesan Pork Chops are so flavorful and easy to make.
 Less than 10 minutes of prep work and you can make the most delicious pork chops that everyone will love.

 - 4 boneless pork chops

-1. Mix Parmesan cheese, bread crumbs, paprika, parsley and garlic powder and place on a plate.
+Mix Parmesan cheese, bread crumbs, paprika, parsley, pepper and garlic powder and place on a plate.

-3. Place pork chops in a glass baking dish and cook according to thickness.
-Ours were an inch thick and we cooked for an hour at 300.
-If yours are regular thickness, cook at 350 for half hour.
+Place pork chops in a glass baking dish (making sure to leave 1 inch around each chop) and cook according to thickness.
+For thick pork chops, bake at 350 for 30-35 minutes.
+For regular thickness, cook at 350 for 20-25 minutes.